Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Presentations of smoothed discrete distribution can form wave functions

+It may be helpful to rephrase the above as follows.
+We cannot describe the \emph{discrete} basic distribution~$\dist(Q)$ by a \emph{smooth} approximation~$\Psi(Q)$ beyond certain precision.
+Once we require a fit~$\Psi(Q)$ to be too accurate, it can no longer be acceptably smooth because the underlying discrete distribution~$\dist(Q)$ is not.

-Any candidate for the physical probability should possess the conservation property\rf{norm_sum_outcomes}.
-In the considered emergent quantum systems, however, we \emph{calculate} the frequentist probability of the macroscopic physical outcomes instead of postulating it.
-This will be the subject of further Sec.~\ref{sec_probabilities}.
+Thus every physically meaningful term in\rf{norm_sum_outcomes} should exceed the positive threshold~$\delta\chi^2_{\rm min}$.
+Consequently, in the emergent physical system the number of the physically existing Everett branches for the alternate outcomes of a quantum process is finite.
+This will let us \emph{calculate} the frequentist probability of the outcomes instead of postulating it.
+It will be the subject of \sct{sec_probabilities}.

+As shown, the condition $\nbrk{\langle i|i\rangle \gg \delta\chi^2_{\rm min}}$ is necessary for the branch~$\Psi_i(Q)$ to be an objectively existing component of the smoothed generic discrete distribution~$\dist(Q)$.
+It yet remains insufficient for the physical existence of an object described by the wave function~$\Psi_i(Q)$, or by its equivalent presentations~$\psi_i(q)$.
+We will see this in \sct{subsec_implications}.
+Most of our discussion will nonetheless neglect other requirements to objective existence of the objects represented by the emergent wave function.
+Thus for most of the present paper we operationally regard as physical all the emergent Everett branches whose squared norm well exceeds~$\chi^2_{\rm min}$ and whose evolution is unambiguous and regular.